dougsweetser/Q/docs/EM/derive_Euler-Lagrange.md

 space-time](../images/EM/derive_Euler-Lagrange/dS_is_zero.png)

-This is a minimization problem, or more formally, the calculus of variations. the first types of minimization problems one learns are about the minimum value of something like a velocity at a point in space-time. this is about a minimization of a function over all of space-time. the mechanics are the same - take a derivative, set it to zero - but the thing that gets plugged in is different.
+This is a minimization problem, or more formally, the calculus of variations.
+The first types of minimization problems one learns are about the minimum value of something like a velocity at a point in space-time.
+This is about a minimization of a function over all of space-time.
+The mechanics are the same - take a derivative, set it to zero - but the thing that gets plugged in is different.